PistonDevelopers/blog.piston.rs/_posts/2016-10-25-solving-economic-inequality-in-mmos.md

 How do you set the tax rate when new players join, quit and change transaction patterns?

 First I tried studying the long term behavior of Gini, which took 45 minutes of simulation per data point.
-After two weeks, started thinking this would never get me anywhere.
+After two weeks, started thinking this approach would never get me anywhere.
 I estimated that to gather enough data to find a reasonable approximation of the mathematical inverse, it would require a super computer with 100_000 cores running for 1000 hours.